 Public Health

 Public health veterinarians work to prevent the spread of zoonotic diseases, which can be transferred from animals to humans.
-They collaborate with public health organizations to manage outbreaks, conduct important research, and educate communities about disease prevention.
+These experts partner with public health organizations to manage outbreaks and educate the people about disease prevention.

 Radiology

-Veterinary radiologists are specialists trained in using imaging technologies to diagnose health issues that aren’t visible externally.
-They can help other veterinarians reach accurate diagnoses of conditions like fractures and tumors through X-rays, MRIs, ultrasounds, and CT scans.
+These vets are experts in using imaging technologies to diagnose issues that aren't visible to the naked eye.
+They can help reach accurate diagnoses of various conditions, such as fractures.

 Rehabilitation and Physical Therapy